 PBA is a condition that occurs in ALS when there is damage to the area of the brain that is responsible for expressing emotion.
 Patients may experience uncontrollable or inappropriate laughing, crying, or both.
 Often this doesn't align with the individual's actual feelings.
-The level of severity can differ from person to person but, if it impacts daily function or ability to socialize then medication can be prescribed for this.
+The level of severity can differ from person to person, but if it impacts an individual's daily function or ability to socialize then medication can be prescribed for this.